aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-nov-2020-news-notes/index.md

 - [ ] How is Kerala so succesful in many regards ?
 What is the rationale behind it ?
 - [ ] What is Atmospheric Remote-Sensing Infrared Exoplante Large-Survey (Ariel) project by European Space Agency ?
 - [ ] What is Gravitational Lensing ?
 What is its significance ?
 What is Wobbling Method ?
-- [ ] #significant-personalities : Jainacharya Shree Vijay Vallabh Surishwer Ji Maharaj ?
 - [ ] What is Ashtadhatu ?

 ## 18th November
-- [ ] #tribes : Bru ? in which states are they distributed ?
 - [ ] List of PVTGs z& their distribution in different states ?
 - [ ] What are the hurricane seasons in oceans of USA ?
 Why is it so ?
 - [ ] What is Article - 32 ?